H2 Economics

 Is online Economics tuition as effective as in-person?

-For small groups of 6, online tuition via Zoom is often more effective.
+For small groups of 6, online tuition on the A-Worthy Whiteboard is often more effective.
 Students share screens for live diagram annotation, use the whiteboard for real-time graph practice, and receive the same personalised feedback as in a physical classroom.

 From the blog